team-ocean/veros/doc/quickstart/get-started.rst

    $ python run_benchmarks.py --help

 from the :file:`test` folder.
-Timings are written in JSON format.
+Timings are written in YAML format.

 Performance tweaks
 ++++++++++++++++++